 by Third-Party Content

 The hard-to-face reality is that billions of personal records are exposed each year.
-A commonly used, yet incomplete solution is tokenization.
-Tokenizing sensitive data does not eliminate the need to achieve and certify PCI DSS compliance.
+A commonly used, yet incomplete solution is to tokenize.
+Tokenization of sensitive data does not eliminate the need to achieve and certify PCI DSS compliance.

 Massive data leaks, at this point, are becoming a frequent occurrence – with headlines regularly popping up highlighting cybersecurity disasters that have impacted millions of consumers.